Murder of Jennifer Ann Crecente: Arrest and trial

 Crabbe pleaded "not guilty" on September 22, 2006.
-He was in jail and not eligible for bail.
+Bail was denied.
 He faced a maximum sentence of life in prison.
-On March 6, 2007, Crabbe's court-appointed lawyers requested to have his videotaped confession thrown out.
-On March 22, 2007, Judge Charles "Charlie" Baird denied the defense's request to throw out the videotaped confession.
+On March 6, 2007, Crabbe's court-appointed lawyers moved to have his videotaped confession thrown out, which was denied on March 22.
 Judge Baird set the trial date for July 23, 2007.
 On July 19, 2007, it was announced that there would be no trial for Crabbe but a court appearance had been scheduled for July 27, 2007.
 The court appearance was cancelled without explanation.

 On July 31, 2007, it was announced that Crabbe had agreed to a guilty plea and that a hearing was scheduled for August 1, 2007.
 The terms were not released.
 On August 1, 2007, Crabbe pleaded guilty to murder as part of a plea agreement.
 He was sentenced to 35 years in prison.
 Additionally, he testified before a grand jury.
 Crabbe's testimony resulted in a sealed indictment for Ricardo Roman.
 Roman was indicted on July 17, 2007, and arrested on July 31, 2007, in South Texas.
 On February 15, 2008, the Travis County District Attorney's office dismissed the indictment against Roman after Crabbe reneged on his agreement to testify against Roman as part of his plea agreement.

+Impact

+The Texas Psychological Foundation created The Jennifer Ann Crecente Memorial Grant in Crecente's memory.
+The annual grant pays $5,000 to a graduate student studying violence against women.